Polina Leykina

 Polina Alekseyevna Leykina (Полина Алексеевна Лейкина; born 20 September 1994) is a Russian tennis player.

 She has career-high WTA rankings of 184 in singles, achieved on 1 August 2016, and 230 in doubles, set on 28 December 2015.
-Leykina has won eleven singles titles and 17 doubles titles on the ITF Women's Circuit.
+Leykina has won 13 singles titles and 19 doubles titles on the ITF Women's Circuit.

 Early and personal life

 Leykina was born in Moscow, Russia.
 She started playing tennis at the age of seven on the initiative of her father.
 Her father first sent her to badminton, but later changed his mind.
 In addition to her passion for sports, she enjoys reading books, walking in nature with friends, and traveling.

 Career

-In September 2015, she became the champion at the ITF W25 tournament held in Clermont-Ferrand, France, defeating Swiss Viktorija Golubic in the final.
+In September 2015, she became the champion at the W25 tournament held in Clermont-Ferrand, France, defeating Swiss player Viktorija Golubic in the final.

-She made her WTA Tour main-draw debut at the 2016 Morocco Open, in the doubles event partnering Yulia Putintseva.
+She made her WTA Tour main-draw debut at the 2016 Morocco Open, in the doubles event, partnering with Yulia Putintseva.

-In July 2016, she advanced to the second round of the WTA Tour main draw 2016 BRD Bucharest Open, in Bucharest, Romania, by defeating Chinese tennis player Xu Shilin in the first round.
+In July 2016, she advanced to the second round of the main draw at the 2016 BRD Bucharest Open, a WTA Tour event in Romania, by defeating Chinese tennis player Xu Shilin in the first round.
 She was defeated by number six seeded Montenegrin Danka Kovinić in the second round.